JesterNoFool/SpectralPainting/README.md

 ![Resized and flipped image ready for processing with Gnu Octave.](https://github.com/JesterNoFool/SpectralPainting/blob/main/Lucerne-Reuss-river-resized-flipped.jpg)

-## Scale Amplitudes and Output as Floating-Point Values
+## Scale Amplitudes, Convert to Black-and-White, and Output as Floating-Point Values

 The image will need to be imported into Gnu Radio Companion.
 While this program is awesome and has many capabilities, it does **not** have the ability to read in images.
+Instead, we'll use Gnu Octave to:
+   - read in the file
+   - convert to black-and-white (if its originally a color image)
-Instead, we'll use Gnu Octave to read in the file, scale the amplitudes so that, when displayed on the logarithmic scale of a spectral display, they'll be seen as linear, and output the image as a single vector of real, 32-bit floating point values.
+   - scale the amplitudes so that, when displayed on the logarithmic scale of a spectral display, they'll be seen as linear
-To process with the Gnu Octave script:
+   - output the image as a single vector of real, 32-bit floating point values To process with the Gnu Octave script:
    - put both the script and the image in the same directory.
    - Open Gnu Octave and, if necessary, change the working directory to that where the script and image are located.